Curiosity (rover)

 The NASA/JPL Mars Science Laboratory/Curiosity Project Team was awarded the 2012 Robert J. Collier Trophy by the National Aeronautic Association "In recognition of the extraordinary achievements of successfully landing Curiosity on Mars, advancing the nation's technological and engineering capabilities, and significantly improving humanity's understanding of ancient Martian habitable environments."
-Curiositys rover design serves as the basis for NASA's 2021 Perseverance mission, which carries different scientific instruments.
+Curiositys rover design served as the basis for NASA's 2021 Perseverance mission, which carries different scientific instruments.